-The village is all decked up like a newlywed bride and people start cleaning the streets, wells, and fields.
-The elders of the family perform the rituals and youth just enjoys every bit of it.
+1. Celebrations, Rituals, and Folk Dance.
+People of the village clean streets, wells, and fields to decorate it like a newlywed bride.
+The elders of the family perform the rituals and the youngsters just enjoy every bit of it.
 A popular bamboo dance is also performed to attract positive vibes and make the ambiance fun and positive.

-People of the Pochuri tribe wear their traditional dresses to celebrate the Yemshe festival in Kohima.
+2. Traditional Dress of Nagaland.
+People of the Pochuri tribe wear their traditional dress to celebrate the Yemshe festival in Kohima.
 Kaksi Nei (a dress for unmarried boys), Yimchungar (Shawl), and kilt (dress) are the traditional dresses that are worn by the locals.

 By Road.
-Traveling by roadways is a fun and exciting way to travel to any destination as it lets you explore the nearby surrounding and enjoy serene views.
+Traveling by roadways is a fun and exciting way to travel to any destination as it lets you explore the nearby surroundings and enjoy serene views.
 Tourists may travel through the inter-state tourist buses to Nagaland or may take their own vehicle to reach here.
-Tourists arriving from Delhi, Mumbai, Kolkata, and Bengaluru are required to take NH 27, NH 52 and 27, NH 27, and NH 44 respectively to reach Kohima.
+The ones arriving from Delhi, Mumbai, Kolkata, and Bengaluru are required to take NH 27, NH 52 and 27, NH 27, and NH 44 respectively to reach Kohima.

 By Air.
 Dimapur airport is the nearest airport.
 The airport receives direct and connecting flights from all parts of the country hence getting flights to Dimapur will not be a problem.
 From the airport, visitors have to cover a distance of approx. 70km by locally available transport such as a taxi or a bus to reach the main city.